marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">Attention using keys, queries, and values applied to the whole phrase.</div>
 </div>

-### Multiple Key, Query, and Value Spaces
+### Multiple Key, Query, and Value Spaces ✅

 So far, we've seen one set of transformed spaces: one for keys, one for queries, and one for values.
-Take the value space for example.
-It was made to be great at separating different meanings of words, for example the two meanings of "apple".
-That is, it's good at determining the semantics of a word.
-However, this is not the only way words influence each other, and thus not the only thing we should take into account when updating the embeddings of the words.
+Take the value space, for example.
+It was made to separate different meanings of words, such as the two meanings of “apple.”
+In other words, it captures the semantics of a word.
+But semantics is not the only way words influence each other, and thus not the only thing we should take into account when updating the embedding of a word.

 We would like to be able to simultaneously consider many different linguistic features.
-In addition to the semantics, we also want to consider something like grammatical relations.
-For example, how adjectives modify nouns.
-We want to be able to distinguish a red apple from a green apple.
+In addition to semantics, we also want to consider something like grammatical relations.
+For example, we want to capture how adjectives modify nouns — like distinguishing a red apple from a green one.

 How can we consider multiple linguistic features at once?
-Instead of using just one set of transformed spaces, we will use multiple.
-Each will update the embeddings in a unique way.
+Instead of using just one value space, we will use multiple.
+Each space will capture a different linguistic pattern and update the embeddings in its own way.

-Let's call the value transformation that we developed above the semantic space.
-It is really good at updating the embeddings according to how a word is used in a sentence.
+Let's call the value transformation we discussed earlier the *semantic* space.
+It is tuned to reflect how words are used in context.
 Take the phrase "I ate a banana and a red apple".
 The semantic space works just as before: it gives the most effect of pulling "apple" towards "banana", separating it from the technology brand.

 <div class="body-image">
     <video src="attention-semantic-transformation.mp4"></video>
-    <div class="image-text">The semantic space gives the most effect of pulling "apple" towards "banana".</div>
+    <div class="image-text">The <em>semantic</em> space gives the most effect of pulling "apple" towards "banana".</div>
 </div>

-Next, let's develop a grammatical relations space.
+Next, let's develop a *grammatical relations* space.
 In this space, we want "apple" to be shifted in a way such that it embodies a red apple more than any other color of apple.

 <div class="body-image">
     <video src="attention-grammatical-transformation.mp4"></video>
-    <div class="image-text">The grammatical relations space separates a red apple from a green apple, for example.</div>
+    <div class="image-text">The <em>grammatical relations</em> space separates a red apple from a green apple, for example.</div>
 </div>

-We now have two different value transformations.
-Let's call the matrices for these $W_V^{(0)}$ and $W_V^{(1)}$.
-Similarly to how we developed these, we may find it useful to have two sets of key and query transformations as well: $W_K^{(0)}$ and $W_K^{(1)}$ as well as $W_Q^{(0)}$ and $W_Q^{(1)}$.
+We have described two different value transformations.
+Let's call the weight matrix for the semantic space $W_V^{(0)}$ and for the grammatical relations space $W_V^{(1)}$.

+Similarly to how we developed these, we will find it useful to have two sets of key and query transformations as well: $W_K^{(0)}$ and $W_K^{(1)}$, and $W_Q^{(0)}$ and $W_Q^{(1)}$.

 We will use the same index notation for the two sets of key, query, and value matrices: